NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Cannot be grabbed
   - High crushes frame 14 instead of frame 1
   - Hitbox comes out one frame later
-- 2A
+- 8B
-  - Does not lift on block
+  - Strong on block
-  - Changed from 3 hits at 8 damage each to 8 hits at 3 damage each
+  - Hitbox stays out one more frame
+- 8B(A) transition made 8 frames slower
 - 8A
   - Does chip damage
   - Made strong
   - Lifts on block
   - When done in a string goes to ring combo
-- RA(A) is ring combo
 - JA
   - Staggers on hit and damage adjusted
   - Appears one frame sooner